By Tim Niehues

 Contraction of COVID-19 in a pregnant woman may have an impact on fetal outcome, namely fetal distress, potential preterm birth or respiratory distress if the mother gets very sick.
 As of yet there is no evidence that SARS-CoV-2 can be transmitted vertically from mother to child.
 Amniotic fluid, cord blood, neonatal throat swabs all tested negative in a small cohort (Chen 2020).
 Schwartz reviewed 5 publications from China and was able to identify 38 pregnant women with 39 offspring among whom 30 were tested for COVID-19 and all of them were negative (Schwartz 2020).
 Transmission by breastfeeding has not yet been reported and there are no case reports of detection of CoV-2 in breast milk.

-SARS-CoV-2 in children is transmitted through family contacts and mainly through respiratory droplets.
-Prolonged exposure to high concentrations of aerosols may facilitate transmission.
-(She 2020).
-Favoring successful virus spread is the fact that virus shedding starts 24-48 hours prior to any symptoms.
+SARS-CoV-2 in children is transmitted through family contacts and mainly through respiratory droplets (Garazzino 2020).
+In a study from France, child-to-child and child-to-adult transmission seems to be uncommon (Danis 2019).
+Prolonged exposure to high concentrations of aerosols may facilitate transmission (She 2020).

 SARS-CoV-2 may also be transmitted through the digestive tract.
 ACE2 is also found in upper esophageal and epithelial cells as well as intestinal epithelial cells in the ileum and colon (She 2020).
 SARS-CoV-2 RNA can be detected in the feces of patients (Holshue 2020).
-Cai revealed that viral RNA is detected from feces of children at a high rate (and can be excreted as long as 2-4 weeks) (Cai et al 2020).
-However, direct evidence of a fecal to oral transmission has not yet been documented.
+Cai revealed that viral RNA is detected from feces of children at a high rate (and can be excreted for as long as 2-4 weeks) (Cai 2020).
+However, direct evidence of a fecal-to-oral transmission has not yet been documented.

 Testing for the virus is only necessary in clinically suspect children.
 If the result is initially negative, repeat nasopharyngeal or throat swab-testing of upper respiratory tract samples or testing of lower respiratory tract samples should be done.
 Sampling of the lower respiratory tract (induced sputum or bronchoalveolar lavage) is more sensitive (Han 2020).
 This is not always possible in critically ill patients and in young children.

-Diagnosis is usually made by real time polymerase chase reaction RT-PCR on respiratory secretions and available within 4 hours.
+Diagnosis is usually made by real-time polymerase chain reaction RT-PCR on respiratory secretions.
 For SARS-CoV, MERS-CoV and SARS-CoV-2, higher viral loads have been detected in samples from lower respiratory tract compared with upper respiratory tract.
-Stool samples cannot be used for routine diagnosis.
-In rare cases positive PCRs in blood have been reported.

 |Table 1.
 COVID classification in children (Shen 2020)|